• Skip to main content

 Once the cake has cooled completely, remove it from the pan.
 Spread the browned butter frosting evenly over the top using an offset spatula.

-Drizzle the caramel sauce over the frosting and use an offset spatula or spoon to swirl it.
+Drizzle with caramel sauce, using an offset spatula or spoon to swirl it.

 Expert tips